Tumkur: Transportation

-Railways also play a major role in connectivity.
-The city's Railway Station comes under South Western Railway Zone (India) and was constructed during the British period and has been renovated recently.
-It is located in centre of the city close to the bus stand and the town hall.
-It is located in the Bangalore-Hubli main line.
+The city's railway station comes under the South Western Railway Zone (India), and has been renovated recently.
+It is on the Bangalore-Hubli main line, and is located in the centre of the city, close to the bus stand and the town hall.

-The city buses are also available for transportation within the city by KSRTC.
-Popularly known as Sri Siddaganga Nagara Sarige, named after the holy place, Siddaganga.
-There are more than 100 buses transporting in the city.
+Municipal buses are available for transportation within the city, and are run by KSRTC.
+The service is known as Sri Siddaganga Nagara Sarige, named after the holy place, Siddaganga.

 The nearest airport to Tumkur is Kempegowda International Airport in Bangalore which is around 90 km from the city.